Combinatorial properties of Nil-Bohr sets: -sequences

 \end{proposition}

 We will obtain the above result as a consequence of the following more precise statement.
-We assume familiarity with the notion of ultrafilters and the corresponding limits; for an accessible introduction we refer the reader for instance to \cite{Bergelson2010d}.
+It will be convenient to use the notion of ultrafilters and the corresponding limits; for an accessible introduction we refer the reader for instance to \cite{Bergelson2010d} or the early chapters of \cite{HindmanStrauss-book}.

+An ultrafilter on $\NN$ is a collection $p \subset \cP(\NN)$ which is closed under finite intersections and taking supersets, not containing $\emptyset$, and maximal with respect to aforementioned properties.
+Alternatively, one may identify an ultrafilter $p$ with a $\{0,1\}$-valued, finitely additive measure $\mu$ on $\cP(\NN)$, so that $p$ is the family of sets with measure $1$.
+If $p$ is an ultrafilter and $A \subset \NN$ then exactly one of $A$ and $\NN \setminus A$ belongs to $p$.

+Trivial examples of ultrafilters include the \emph{principal} ultrafilters, which take the form $p_x = \set{A \in \cP(S)}{x \in S}$.
+Ultrafilters not of this form are called non-principal; only non-principal ultrafilters will be of use to us.
+Non-principal ultrafilters are known to exists, but since their construction relies on the axiom of choice in an essential way, no explicit examples can be given.

+If $f\colon \NN \to X$ is a function taking values in a compact space $X$, then there exists a unique point of $X$, denoted $\plim_{n} f(n)$, such that for each of its open neighbourhoods $U$, the preimage $\set{n \in \NN}{f(n) \in U}$ belongs to $p$.
+(A more general definition is possible, but not needed in our applications.)